mrisher/smtp-sts/mta-sts.md

 ```

 Parsers MUST accept TXT records and policy files which are syntactically valid
-(i.e. valid key-value pairs separated by semi-colons for TXT records and valid
+(i.e. valid key-value pairs separated by semi-colons for TXT records) and
-JSON for policy files) and implementing a superset of this specification, in
+implementing a superset of this specification, in which case unknown fields
-which case unknown fields SHALL be ignored.
+SHALL be ignored.

 ## HTTPS Policy Fetching